microsoft/autogen/python/examples/README.md

 - `patterns`: Contains examples that illustrate how multi-agent patterns can be implemented in AGNext.
 - `demos`: Contains interactive demos that showcase applications that can be built using AGNext.

+See [Running the examples](#running-the-examples) for instructions on how to run the examples.

 ## Core examples

 We provide examples to illustrate the core concepts of AGNext: agents, runtime, and message passing.